 - Financial Assistance: Graduate Assistantships and scholarships are available

-For more information on the Accelerated Dual Degree Program, please contact the Accelerated Dual Degree Director, Dr. Amit Mukherjee at Amit.Mukherjee@stockton.edu.
+For more information on the Accelerated Dual Degree Program, please contact the Accelerated Dual Degree Coordinator, Dr. Amit Mukherjee at Amit.Mukherjee@stockton.edu.

 The application deadline for completed Fall applications is July 1.

 The application deadline for completed Spring applications is November 26.

 Yes, students have the option to enroll for a maximum of two courses (6 credits) on a non-matriculated basis prior to formal admission to the program.
 Performance as a non-matriculated student does not guarantee admission to the program.
 Graduate Non-Matriculated (non-degree) option.